MoralityGym: A Benchmark for Evaluating Hierarchical Moral Alignment in Sequential Decision-Making Agents: Introduction

 Nonetheless, most RL frameworks only partially capture the psychological and philosophical foundations of moral reasoning.
 While progress has been made in modelling ethical constraints, existing approaches still offer limited means to represent hierarchical, context-dependent moral norms or to evaluate agents’ capacity for norm-sensitive decision-making \citep{noothigattu2018voting,gabriel2020artificial,hendrycks2021aligning}.
 Addressing this limitation is essential for developing AI systems that reason not only about what actions achieve optimal outcomes, but also about why certain actions are right or wrong within a given moral context \citep{malle2021moral, russell2019human, wallach2008moral}.
 By formalising how moral priorities can be structured, compared, and operationalised, we move towards agents capable of more transparent, interpretable, and human-aligned ethical behavior \citep{cushman2013action, schramowski2022large}.

 To address this gap, we introduce a new framework for formalising and benchmarking moral alignment in RL.
 We propose:

 \begin{itemize} \item \textbf{Morality Chains}: a formalism in which multiple moral norms are explicitly ranked by their unique deontic force. i.e., the degree to which they prescribe or prohibit particular actions.
 Each norm evaluates an agent's policy through a defined \textit{morality function}, and overall alignment of the agent is measured using a cumulative weighted \textit{morality metric} that prioritises higher-ranked norms.
 This structure draws on cognitive models of norm representation \citep{bello2023computational}, which emphasise graded norm strength, prescriptive and prohibitive force, and contextual interpretation. \item \textbf{MoralityGym}: a benchmark suite comprising of 98 Gymnasium environments that model variations of the \textit{trolley problem} \citep{bruers2014review} a widely studied class of classic psychological and philosophical dilemmas that isolate specific moral distinctions shared by real-world domains, such as autonomous driving or medical ethics\citep{lin2016autonomous, beauchamp2013principles}.
 The benchmark's primary function is to evaluate agents not merely on task completion, but on their adherence to predefined \textit{Morality Chains}.
-To support this, the framework is equipped with capabilities for detailed, step-wise cost computation, deontic evaluation of policies, and the visual analysis of norm violations. \end{itemize}
+To support this, the framework is equipped with capabilities for detailed, step-wise cost computation, deontic evaluation of policies, and the visual analysis of norm violations.
+Finally, we provide a systematic evaluation of standard RL algoritms, revealing their limitations in tasks that require norm-sensitive moral reasoning. \end{itemize}